barsdeveloper/tank/README.md

 # Tank
 Tank (Table Abstraction & Navigation Kit): the Rust data layer.

-It's a simple and flexible ORM that allows to manage in a unified way data from different sources.
+Simple and flexible ORM that allows to manage in a unified way data from different sources.

+Supported databases:
+- DuckDB
+- SQLite (WIP)
+- PostgreSQL (Coming soon)
+- MySQL (Coming soon)
+- Cassandra/ScyllaDB (Coming soon)
+- More to be decided...

 ## Design Goals
 - Async-first API
-- Simple workflow — no hidden or complex queries
+- Simple workflow - no hidden or complex queries
 - Extensible driver system
-- Works with SQL and non-SQL data sources
+- Works with both SQL and NoSQL
 - Rich type support with automatic conversions
 - Optional appender API for high-performance bulk inserts